Creative ways to fund on-demand public transportation and microtransit in 2022• 6 min read

 - Competitive grant programs that are open to transit agencies, as well as cities and states.

 The Federal Transit Administration (FTA) began recognizing microtransit as public transportation in 2016, allowing formula funds to be used towards microtransit projects.
 This option is only available to transit agencies or cities that receive federal formula funds.
 Unfortunately, many cities and smaller transit agencies don’t typically receive formula funds.
 But for those transit agencies that do, formula funds can be a great resource for microtransit projects.

-Prior to COVID-19, formula funding worked quite differently, and with respect to microtransit, it much depended on a transit agency’s preferred approach.
+Making the best use of formula funds will look different depending on a transit agency’s preferred approach to contracting and service delivery.
 In many cases, transit agencies want to operate their own microtransit services using an existing pool of vehicles and drivers.
 What they need is to license the technology and software to power such a service.
 Licensing software is considered a capital cost and was covered at up to an 80% match with federal formula funds.

 Other transit agencies deploy microtransit by contracting with a private provider to operate the whole service — what some call a “turnkey” solution or “transportation as a service (TaaS).”
 In this arrangement, agencies could apply the FTA’s “capital cost of contracting” policy and receive up to 80% match for half of a turnkey contract’s cost — in other words, 40% of the overall contract.
 In small urban and rural communities (defined as any community under 200,000 in population), the remaining half of the contract was treated as an operational cost and could receive up to 50% in federal match — or 65% of the overall contract.

 Over the past four years, the Department of Transportation launched a number of innovation grant programs aimed at helping transit agencies and cities across the US experiment with new technology.
 Via has partnered with several cities and transit agencies on successful grant applications through these programs to launch new microtransit services.